zegetech/zegetech.github.io/_posts/2018-10-17-static-site-generators-are-back.md

     Jekyll itself is a Gem as well many Jekyll plugins including jekyll-feed, jekyll-seo-tag and jekyll-archives.

-6. `Gemfile.lock` This file is auto-generated and includes all the Gems in Gemfile with the addition of a version number even if it wasn’t specified.
-This ensures that other people we share the source code to will have the same version of the gems. others
+6. `Gemfile.lock`- This file is auto-generated and includes all the Gems in Gemfile with the addition of a version number even if it wasn’t specified.
+This ensures that other people we share the source code to will have the same version of the gems.

-7. `index.md` Provided that the file has a front matter section, it will be transformed by Jekyll.
-The same will happen for any `.html`, `.markdown`,  `.md`, or `.textile` file in your site’s root directory or directories not listed above
+7. `index.md`- Provided that the file has a front matter section, it will be transformed by Jekyll.
+The same will happen for any `.html`, `.markdown`,  `.md`, or `.textile` file in your site’s root directory or directories not listed above.

 **Others**

-`_layouts` As the name suggests, this is where you put the layouts,display,basic description for the placement of site's content.
+`_layouts`- As the name suggests, this is where you put the layouts/basic description for the placement of site's content.

-`_includes` Page snippets which can be included throughout the site.
+`_includes`- Page snippets which can be included throughout the site.
 Includes are often used for page sections which are duplicated across the site like a header, footer, navigationbar, forms etc...

 Great now run jekyll

 ```
-jekyll serve
+bundle exec jekyll serve

 ```